donhatch/sudokusolve/README.md

    a "locked pair".
  DONE: "naked triple", "naked quad".  probably increasingly hard to spot.
+   It means (according to http://hodoku.sourceforge.net/en/tech_als.php) when N unsolved cells in a house together contain only N candidates.

  - "visual elimination" of a digit - supposedly powerful, but I don't totally get it yet. https://www.learn-sudoku.com/visual-elimination.html